 First, many historians have concluded that the Book of Mark was written prior to the Book of Matthew.
 They also believe that the Book of Matthew utilized the Book of Mark as a source.

-According to this belief, as parts of it was utilized, Matthew may have been further embellished upon by those early scribes who recorded the Book of Matthew.
+According to this belief, as parts of it were utilized, Matthew may have been further embellished upon by those early scribes who recorded the Book of Matthew.

 Rather, the Zechariah text was added to the narration later - as the Book of Matthew was being written.
 It utilized the narrative text from the Book of Mark and added the verse from Zechariah.